 But like tax harvesting, back door Roths and Roth conversions aren’t as straightforward as they seem.
 You’ll need to consider your tax bracket; whether you should spread out your conversion over several years to mitigate taxes; whether your contributions were deductible or nondeductible; your ratio of pre-tax to after-tax assets for all IRA accounts, and which funds/accounts you’ll use to pay your taxes.

 Sound like a lot to analyze?
 It is, plus your tax mitigation plan should change yearly depending on taxes, investment rules, and your portfolio.
 Our best advice?
-Leave tax planning to the professionals.
-Better yet, leave it to professionals who can work with your advisor to mitigate your tax burden while making the most of your investments.
+Leave smart tax planning to the professionals.
+Better yet, leave it to professionals who can work with your advisor to mitigate your tax burden while prioritizing your total wealth management.
 That’s us, Smith Anglin.
 Contact us today.